 When you were an individual contributor, you learned to call attention to your capabilities to prove you were a good employee.
 However, to be seen as an effective leader, eyes are on how well your team does.
 Pivot away from focusing on yourself and instead highlight the standout contributions of people on your team.
 Also, pivot away from blaming others for any gaffs and accept responsibility for things that go wrong instead.

 Along with the idea of focusing on maximizing and highlighting your team, pivot away from freely asserting your opinion first and often.
 Instead, hang back and listen more to others’ perspectives.
 Listening more gives you deeper insight into what is going other with other people.

 When you listen more, you have the opportunity to ask more questions.
 Asking questions enables you to help your direct reports articulate their thoughts (without you telling them what to think), which will give them confidence and teach them how to think through issues.

 When you make these powerful leadership pivots, you will demonstrate the hallmark of solid leadership: building the capacity of those around you.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
-You can, as long as you include this information with it: Beth Strathman works with corporate leaders who want to enhance their leadership abilities to drive bottom-line results.
-Learn more about her company Firebrand Consulting LLC at: firebrandconsultingllc.com
+You can, as long as you include this information with it: Beth Strathman works with leaders who want to confidently become the leaders they are meant to be while maximizing the “people side” of business.
+Learn more at: firebrandconsultingllc.com.